In 40 seconds

 Quick facts

-- Sessions: 30–40 minutes, 2–3× per week for 8–12 weeks
+- Sessions: 2× per week (full-body mat) for 8 weeks

-How PEMF may help fibromyalgia
+How PEMF helps fibromyalgia

 Typical UK protocol